Persistent Data Container (PDC)¶

 Adding data¶

 To store data in the PDC, there are a few things you need first.
-The first is a Identifier
+The first is a Identifier, which is used to identify

-, which is the object you want to store the data on.
+the data.
+The second is a PersistentDataContainer, which is the object you want to store the data on.
 The third is the

 data itself.